A Matter Of Intention?

 ‘The Primary Labors Are Forty Less One…’

-The Gemara (supra 3b) states that if one places bread in an oven on Shabbos and removes it before it bakes, one is exempt from a chattas offering because the melachah did not come to fruition.
+The Gemara (supra 3b) says that if a person places bread in an oven on Shabbos and removes it before it bakes, he need not bring a chattas (a sin offering) because the melacha did not come to fruition.

-The Minchas Chinuch (mitzvah 298) disagrees on both counts.
-He maintains that the very fact that one is patur if one places bread in an oven and then removes it before it finishes baking is proof that only upon completion of the baking process do we consider the melachah completed.
-One is not immediately liable as the Rashash suggests.
-It also follows that there is no chattas liability if one placed bread in an oven on Shabbos afternoon which will not finish baking until after Shabbos since the melachah was not completed on Shabbos.
+The Minchas Chinuch (mitzvah 298) disagrees with the Rashash.
+He maintains that the very fact that a person is exempt if he places bread in an oven and then removes it before it finishes baking is proof that only upon completion of the baking process do we consider the melacha completed.
+Sowing is different from baking, the Minchas Chinuch argues.
+A person is liable for sowing even before the seeds germinate.

-The Iglei Tal (to the Minchas Chinuch) disagrees with this last point.
-He asserts that even though the melachah is complete when one plants the seeds, there still must be intention for them to germinate.
-In other words, if one places them in the ground with the intent to remove them, one is patur because temporarily placing seeds in the ground does not constitute an act of sowing.
+The Iglei Tal (to Minchas Chinuch) disagrees with this last point.
+He asserts that even though the melacha is complete when one plants the seeds, there must be intention for them to germinate.
+If a person places them in the ground with the intent to remove them, he is exempt because temporarily placing seeds in the ground does not constitute sowing.